 CIAC launches Comic Relief funded SWAN Project

-SWAN project is an initiative by CIAC to help the most vulnerable group in the community.
+SWAN project is an initiative by CIAC.
+It aims to help the most vulnerable group in the community.

 The platform is on WeChat, the most popular social media app for Chinese speakers.
 Vulnerable women can access immediate advice without revealing their identities in avenues of help that requires their physical attendance including recourse to medical and police authorities.

 Information and advice will include Clinics access, Emergency numbers, Advice helplines, Shelters and warm meals, Rehab centres referrals and vacancies, Housing and benefits advice, Immigration and voluntary return information.